What is Azure Hybrid Benefit for SQL Server and am I eligible for it?

 - If you have Standard Edition per core licences with Software Assurance, you can get 1 vCore in the General Purpose option for every 1 licence core you own on-premises.

 - If you have Enterprise Edition per core licences with Software Assurance, you can get 1 vCore in the Business Critical option (coming soon) for every 1 licence core you own on-premises.
 Note: The Azure Hybrid Benefit for SQL Server for the Business Critical option is only available to Enterprise Edition customers.

 - If you have highly virtualised Enterprise Edition per core licences with Software Assurance, you can get 4 vCores in the General Purpose option for every 1 licence core you own on-premises.
 This is a unique virtualisation benefit available only on Azure.

 Related questions and answers

-Managed Instance is billed on a predictable, hourly rate based on the service tier, provisioned compute in vCores, provisioned storage and backup in GB per month, and number of IOs consumed.
-Backup storage of up to 100 per cent of your total database storage is included; beyond this, you’ll be billed in GB per month and for the number of IOs consumed in a month.
-Note: For a limited period, until 30 June 2018, the backup charges and IO charges will be free.
+Managed Instance is billed on a predictable, hourly rate based on the service tier, provisioned compute in vCores, provisioned storage and backup in GB per month.
+Backup storage up to 100 per cent of your total database storage is included; beyond this, you’ll be billed in GB per month.

 Your licences must be used either on-premises or in the cloud.
 However, you have a 180-day grace period during which you can use licences both on-premises and in the cloud to facilitate migration.